theusinhoiost/Simple-Page/README.md

 # Simple-Page
- Simple page with HTML and CSS
+ Simple page with HTML, CSS and JavaScipt
- HTML= 100%
- CSS= 100%
- JS= WORK IN PROGESS